 - There is a number of typical Speaking mistakes.
-Know them to avoid embarrassment and guarantee a higher score. - Do not attempt to answer other student's questions even if you see them struggling; you might get penalized for that.
+Know them to avoid embarrassment and guarantee a higher score. - Do not attempt to answer other student's question even if you see them struggling you might get penalized for that.
 However, you might help them by paraphrasing your ideas in the collaborative task. - Keep practicing.
-The most effective way to improve your speaking is to use the language, ideally with a tutor.
-They can provide you with valuable feedback. - Remember to keep eye contact with the person you are addressing.
-This is especially important in Part 3, where you interact with the other test taker. - Make sure to use a range of tenses.
-Showing good command of Perfect and Continuous tenses will create much better impression.
-Sticking to simple tenses might get in the way of getting a higher mark.
+The most effective way to improve your speaking is using the language, you can do so by either having live conversations or by writing.